rishabredhu/market-sucks/README.md

-# Job Details Extractor
+# Automate Tech Job Application

 ## Description
-Job Details Extractor is a browser extension that allows users to easily extract and save job posting details from various websites.
-It provides a simple interface to extract, review, edit, and store job information in a personal database.
+market-scuks is a browser extension that allows users to easily extract and save job posting details from various websites - currently greenhouse.job.io .
+It provides a simple extension to extract, review, edit, and store job information in a personal database.

-## Features
+## Current Work
-- One-click job details extraction from the current webpage
+1. Get the Job Details
-- Preview and edit extracted information before saving
+2. Align with resume from your resume bank the job aligns the most (home ATS system)
-- Stores job details in a personal database
+3. Select that resume
-- User-friendly popup interface
+4. Work with simplify/ Create your own job filler for major websites - workday, greenhouse, job-levers.

 ## Installation